gustavovaliati/cron-display/README.md

 ### Using it

+1. Open the Chronometer Display:

 Open the ChronometerDisplay app.
-You should see an blank dark page with clock displaying on the botton.
+You should see a blank dark page with a clock displayed on the bottom.
+On the desktop app, you should see the timer displaying as you set time and commands on the controller app.
+Use the menus to see extra functions, like Window > Full Screen.

 <pic>

+2. Open the Remote Controller:

-On the menu, click Open > Controller.
+On the menu, click `Open > Controller`.
 It will open a Web Page with the Controller app.
-You should see `Ready` on the bottom if the application is working.
+You should see `Ready` on the bottom if the application works.

-Click on the minutes and second buttons to set up a timer defined in the grey, then click `Start`.
-The other control buttols are intuitive.
+Click on the Minutes and Seconds buttons to set up a timer defined in the grey, then click `Start`.
+The other control buttons are intuitive.

+To control the timer from another device, copy the web app address which should be `http://localhost:8085/control.html` and replace `localhost` with the IP Address of the machine where the `Chronometer Display` is being executed.

+#### Troubleshooting

-If the Controller page get's stopped by the browser, you will see disconnection issue on the screen: just refresh the page to solve it.
+* If the Controller page get's stopped by the browser, you will see disconnection issue on the screen: just refresh the page to solve it.

-On the desktop app, you should see the timer displaying as you set time and commands on the controller app.
-Use the menus to see extra functions, like Window > Full Screen.

 ## Features